dlebansais/Wrist/Doc/errors.md

 *Control must reference a name.*

 This error is issued when a Control in a layout file does not refer to the name of a component.

+## WTE00219

+*Close popup can only be a property.*

+This error is issued when a popup component declares a *close popup* but not with the `object`.`property syntax`.

+## WTE00220

+*Component 'x' is used more than once in page 'y'.*

+This error is issued when in all combined layouts used by a page a component is used more than once.
+It cannot be made the target of a unit test operation.

+## WTE00221

+*Invalid Type for Empty component.*

+This error is issued when `<Empy Type="..."/>` uses a *Type* that is not `"Button"`.

+## WTE00222

+*Custom page destination 'x' is repeated.*

+This error is issued when a button declares a goto using the *<custom page: page 1; page 2; ... page n>* syntax but one of the pages is present more than once.

+## WTE00223

+*A custom page must declare at least one destination page.*

+This error is issued when a button declares a goto using the *<custom page: page 1; page 2; ... page n>* syntax but there not even page 1.

+## WTE00224

+*Component 'x' must be a button.*

+This error is issued when the target of a click operation is not a button.

+## WTE00225

+*Component 'x' must be an edit or password edit.*

+This error is issued when the target of a fill operation is not an edit or password edit.

+## WTE00226

+*Component 'x' must be a selector.*

+This error is issued when the target of a select operation is not a selector.

+## WTE00227

+*Page 'x' not found.*

+This error is issued when a unit test operation applies to a page that doesn't exist.

+## WTE00228

+*Area 'x' not found.*

+This error is issued when a unit test operation applies to an area that doesn't exist.

+## WTE00229

+*Component 'x' not found in area 'y'.*

+This error is issued when the target of a unit test operation is not found in the area where it must be declared.

+## WTE00230

+*Component 'x' must be a popup.*

+This error is issued when the target of a toggle operation is not a popup.

+## WTE00231

+The Wrist console must be run with a valid input folder, output folder, the name of a home page and that of a color theme.
+The input folder contains subdirectories such as 'page', 'area'... and some of these contain Xaml files.

+This error is issued when the console fails to process the unit test file.

+## WTE00232

+*Invalid line in the unit testing file.*

+This error is issued when a line in the unit test file doesn't follow this syntax: *page name*, *operation*, *area name*, *component name with optional parameter*.

+## WTE00233

+*Invalid line in the unit testing file.*

+This error is issued when a fill operation is missing the component parameter.

+## WTE00234

+*Invalid line in the unit testing file.*

+This error is issued when a select operation is missing the component parameter.

+## WTE00235

+*Invalid line in the unit testing file.*

+This error is issued when a select operation has the component parameter but it's not an integer constant.

+## WTE00236

+*Unknown unit testing operation 'x'.*

+This error is issued when a unit test operation is none of the reconginized operations such as *click*, *fill*, *select* or *toggle*.